ibm-cloud-docs/Cloudant/getting-started.md

   ```
   {: codeblock}

-3. Repeat steps 1 and 2 to add the remaining documents to the database.
+3. Repeat steps 1 and 2 to add the remaining four documents to the database.<br>

-  *This example is the second sample document*:
+  Use the following sample text for document 2:

   ```json
   {
     "firstname": "John",